ajreynol/rexec_cvc4/README.md

 ###### Expert options:

 * `-b [branch name]`
-Switch to branch on remote (not recommended to use this manually).
+Request a switch to branch on remote (not recommended to use this manually).
 * `-r`
-Rebase remote (not recommended to use this manually).
+Request a rebase on remote (not recommended to use this manually).

 # Examples: